The Stephen King Movies Fans Want To See Next

 Not exactly "Christine," Stephen King's other evil car novel, "From a Buick 8," is also known to be the book he was drafting when he endured the devastating car accident that nearly ended his life.
 When he was hit, King had begun research on a story about Pennsylvania State Troopers guarding an abandoned car that may or may not be a portal to another world.
 However, the Lovecraftian hook hides the heart of what turns out to be a touching novel about small-town life and the generational passage of secret wisdom.

 Published in 2002, various filmmakers have been attempting to bring the otherworldly story to life for the better part of two decades.
 George A. Romero and later Tobe Hooper were previously attached to the project, but the rights are now in the hands of another King regular, Thomas Jane.
 No stranger to King's dominion, Jane has had starring roles in "The Mist," "Dreamcatcher," and "1922."
-Last we heard, the actor will now co-produce the film with his Renegade Entertainment production company, with Jim Mickle of "Stake Land" and "We Are What We Are" set to direct.
-The movie is currently in pre-production, and could potentially release in 2023 if the project moves forward.
+At one point, the actor planned to co-produce the film with his Renegade Entertainment production company, with Jim Mickle of "Stake Land" and "We Are What We Are" set to direct.
+That eventually fell through, leaving James Wan to snatch up the rights to an adaption.
+Only time will tell if this one makes it to the screen.

 The Girl Who Loved Tom Gordon